bobby-lin/study-bug-bounty/README.md

 ## Mindset
 If you are beginning bug bounty hunting, you will need to know that it will take time to learn the bug hunting skills.
 You need to have the patient and determination to continue hunting even though you might not see successful results quickly.
 The bug bounty field is crowded and competitive, hence you will require hardwork, dedication, lateral thinking to persist on.
 Hunting is about learning and acting noob all the time.
 Everyone starts from somewhere.

+> From Tommy (dawgyg) DeVoss: If you have the ability to look at a web application and think of ways to break the application, then you can give it a shot.
+For some people it can be a very slow start to the process, and others will start finding bugs right after they begin.
+A very important thing to remember when doing bug bounties is to not get depressed / upset if it takes you longer to find valid bugs etc. Not everyone is going to find bugs every time they sit down to hack.
+And its very common to go days, weeks or even months with out finding bugs.
+Don't compare your own success or failures to others.
+Because as with anything else, there will always be someone better than you, and others worse than you.
+So setting your own goals and working to acheive them can be very important.

 <b>Rewards.</b> The lessons and knowledge learned are the only rewards that are within your control.
 So if you are a beginner, you should set the goal of learning about the vulnerabilities and techniques to exploit them rather than how much money you should make.

 <b>Responsiblity.</b> Do not disclose an issue if the counterparty have not agreed to do so.